juliet-karpah/Multi-Agent-Code-Evaluator/README.md

 Config: config_v1
 Models: QWEN vs MISTRAL
 Questions: 10

+Run details:
-Win rate: 57%

-win rate is determined by the llm judge unless it has a confidence score of <80 and the human reviewer decides.
+Win rate: 57% (determined by the llm judge unless it has a confidence score of <80 and the human reviewer decides.)

-why 80?
-I am not sure.
-I just picked this.

-run details

 slice:
 - dataset slice
     - topic(dp, array, graph)